Reflections

 Whatever was found out in junkyard research was corroborated wherever possible with Ford sources.
 These included parts catalogs, technical service bulletins, and assembly manuals.
 I often conferred with owners of original cars as well, and walked many a swap meet.

 Although the project proceeded sequentially through various stages, follow-up research and photography were ongoing efforts until the book actually went to the printer.
-Those efforts continued and have now resulted in a new PDF Edition of the book.

 Photography